 Art, at a fundamental level, transmits the artists ideas about the world or their experience of the world.
-For thousands of years, women have been telling their stories through word, song, dance, and images, giving voice to individual female experiences and enriching the tapestry of the human story.
-Below you will find just a few examples of New York women leaving their creative mark on the world.
+For thousands of years, women have been telling their stories through words, song, dance, and images, giving voice to individual women's experiences and enriching the tapestry of the human story.
+Below, you will find examples of New York women leaving their creative mark on the world.

-Staatsburgh State Historic Site: Ruth Livingston Mills, scion of the wealthy Hudson Valley Livingston family, was a dominating presence in the upper-class social circles of the Gilded Age, entertaining from her grand Staatsburgh home.
+Staatsburgh State Historic Site, Staatsburgh: Ruth Livingston Mills (1896-1983), scion of the wealthy Hudson Valley Livingston family, was a dominating presence in the upper-class social circles of the Gilded Age, entertaining from her grand Staatsburgh home.
 New information regarding the mysterious artist who painted the portrait of Ruth Livingston Mills and a connection to the suffrage movement has recently been discovered, which you can read about in the following blog posts.

-Lucille Ball, Lucy & Desi Museum, National Comedy Center Museum, Lake View Cemetery, Jamestown Born in Jamestown, NY, Lucille Ball would go on to become one of the most famous comedians in America.
-She is buried in the National Register listed Lake View Cemetery.
-The Lucy-Desi Museum and the National Comedy Center Museum together preserve Ball's legacy and the history and craft of comedy.
-You can plan your visit to both through their dual admission program:
+Lucy & Desi Museum, National Comedy Center Museum, Lake View Cemetery, Jamestown: Lucille Ball (1911-1989) was born in Jamestown and was one of the most famous comedians in America.
+She is buried in the National Register-listed Lake View Cemetery.
+The Lucy-Desi Museum and the National Comedy Center Museum preserve Ball's legacy and the history and craft of comedy.

-The Wilder Homestead, established in the 1840s by James Mason Wilder, was the setting for Laura Ingalls Wilder's 1933 historical novel Farmer Boy.
+The Wilder Homestead, Malone: Laura Ingalls Wilder (1867-1957) was a writer best known for her Little House on the Prairie childrens book series.
+The Wilder Homestead, established in the 1840s by James Mason Wilder, was the setting for Wilders 1933 historical novel, Farmer Boy.
 Based on her husband Almanzo Wilder's childhood, Farmer Boy tells the story of a year in the life of nine-year old Almanzo at his family farm in upstate New York.
 The original Greek-Revival home was restored, and many of the outbuildings reconstructed, and today the site is operated as a museum, visitor center, research library and archives.
-The Wilder HomesteadEdna St. Vincent Millay, Austerlitz